 Acute mesenteric ischemia

-Signs and symptoms of the acute form of mesenteric ischemia include:
+Symptoms of the acute form of mesenteric ischemia include:

-- Urgent need to have a bowel movement
+- Urgent need to have a bowel movement.

-- Nausea and vomiting
+- Nausea and vomiting.

 Chronic mesenteric ischemia

-Signs and symptoms of the chronic form of mesenteric ischemia include:
+Symptoms of the chronic form of mesenteric ischemia include:

-- Pain that worsens over an hour
+- Pain that worsens over an hour.

 When to see a doctor